sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

    The normal distribution with mean μ = 0 and standard deviation σ = 1.
 The x-axis corresponds to the value of some variable, and the y-axis tells us something about how likely we are to observe that value.
-However, notice that the y-axis is labelled “Probability Density” and not “Probability”.
+However, notice that the y-axit is labelled “Probability Density” and not “Probability”.
-   There is a subtle and somewhat frustrating characteristic of continuous distributions that makes the y axis behave a bit oddly: the height of the curve here isn’t actually the probability of observing a particular x value.
+   There is a subtle and somewhat frustrating characteristic of continuous distributions that makes the y axis behave a bit oddly: the height of the curve here is not actually the probability of observing a particular x value.
    On the other hand, it is true that the heights of the curve tells you which x values are more likely (the higher ones!; see :ref:`Probability density
    <probability_density>` for all the annoying details).

 .. ----------------------------------------------------------------------------

-Instead of focusing on the maths, let’s try to get a sense for what it means for a variable to be normally distributed.
+Instead of focusing on the maths, let us try to get a sense for what it means for a variable to be normally distributed.
 To that end, have a look at :numref:`fig-standardNormal` which plots a normal distribution with mean µ = 0 and standard deviation σ = 1.
 You can see where the name “bell curve” comes from; it looks a bit like a bell.
 Notice that, unlike the plots that I drew to illustrate the binomial distribution, the picture of the normal distribution in :numref:`fig-standardNormal` shows a smooth curve instead of “histogram-like” bars.
-This isn’t an arbitrary choice, the normal distribution is continuous whereas the binomial is discrete.
+Thit is not an arbitrary choice, the normal distribution is continuous whereas the binomial is discrete.
 For instance, in the die rolling example from the last section it was possible to get 3 skulls or 4 skulls, but impossible to get 3.9 skulls.
 The figures that I drew in the previous section reflected this fact.
-In :numref:`fig-binomSkulls20`, for instance, there’s a bar located at *X* = 3 and another one at *X* = 4 but there’s nothing in between.
-Continuous quantities don’t have this constraint.
+In :numref:`fig-binomSkulls20`, for instance, there is a bar located at *X* = 3 and another one at *X* = 4 but there is nothing in between.
+Continuous quantities do not have this constraint.
-For instance, suppose we’re talking about the weather.
+For instance, suppose we are talking about the weather.
 The temperature on a pleasant Spring day could be 23 degrees, 24 degrees, 23.9 degrees, or anything in between since temperature is a continuous variable |continuous|.
 And so a normal distribution might be quite appropriate for describing